jdlopez114/movies_database/README.md

 ## Tasks

-Run the command ```bash rake console``` to begin.
+Run the command ```rake console``` to begin.
 All tasks will be done from the console.
 Unless otherwise noted.

 1. Query the db for all of the movies.
 Set the result to a variable called movies.
 What does the query return (hint: it's not an array, though it acts much like one)